Div99/IQ-Learn/README.md

 ### [**[Project Page](https://div99.github.io/IQ-Learn)**] Official code base for **[IQ-Learn: Inverse soft-Q Learning for Imitation](https://arxiv.org/abs/2106.12142)**, ***NeurIPS '21 Spotlight***

-**IQ-Learn** is an easy-to-use algorithm that's a drop-in replacement to methods like Behavior Cloning and GAIL, to boost your imitation learning pipelines!
+**IQ-Learn** is an simple, stable & data-efficient algorithm that's a drop-in replacement to methods like Behavior Cloning and GAIL, to boost your imitation learning pipelines!

 Update: **IQ-Learn** was recently used to create the **best AI agent for playing Minecraft**.
 Placing **#1** in [*NeurIPS MineRL Basalt Challenge*](https://minerl.io/basalt/) using only recorded human player demos.
 (IQ-Learn also competed with methods that use human-in-the-loop interactions and surprisingly still achieved Overall Rank **#2**)